DeveloperHarpreet/eth-assement1/README.md

 ### Installing

-To use the Ethereum-My-token, you can simply copy the code from eth_Code file and deploy it to a compatible development environment such as Remix
+To use the Ethereum-My-token, you can simply copy the code from eth_code file and deploy it to a compatible development environment such as Remix

 ### Executing program